TheJolman/daisy/docs/specification/OVERVIEW.md

 Daisy will support function closures.

 ### Main function
-Daisy's compiler will look for an anonymous function that uses `main` instead of `fn` to begin execution at.
-The main function returns an integer to the process that called it.
+Daisy's compiler will look for an function assigned to `main` to begin execution at.
+The main function returns an integer to the process. that called it.
 ```
-main() -> int32 {
+main := fn() -> int32 {
     // do stuff
     return 0
 }